-Constipation is not necessarily irregularity.
-It has to do with the hardness of the stool (bowel motion) rather than how often one is passed.
-In a healthy individual one or more motions per day is desirable.
-The quicker toxins are eliminated from our body the less time they have to either ferment or cause other problems.
+Constipation is not only irregularity of bowel actions.
+It also has to do with the hardness of the stool (bowel motion) and not only how often a bowel action is passed.
+In a healthy individual one to three motions per day is desirable.

-Mostly constipation is due to poor dietary habits, or by not going to the toilet when nature calls!
+Constipation can be due to not going to the toilet when nature calls!
 This results in the bowel reabsorbing water and therefore making the stool hard.
-Stop that car, leave that meeting, if “yer gotta go, yer gotta go”!
-We should all try to drink 6 to 8 glasses of water per day.

 Eating large amounts of cooked and processed foods can contribute to sluggish bowels.
 Over a period of time, a layer of toxic waste products may build up on the lining of the sluggish bowel.
 This build-up can cause inflammation in the bowel, and the toxins are absorbed from the bowel and travel back to the liver via the portal vein.
 The liver has to work much harder to break down these internally produced toxins and symptoms of liver dysfunction may result.
 Thus constipation can lead to headaches, abdominal bloating, fatigue, allergies and skin problems.

-Regular daily well-formed bowel movements without straining should be normal.
+Regular daily well-formed bowel movements passed without straining is desirable.
 This reduces the risk of conditions such as appendicitis, hiatus hernia, abdominal hernias, hemorrhoids and colon cancer.
-If the bowel moves as often as food is eaten, say 2 to 3 times a day, this can help reduce a build-up of toxic waste products in the bowel.
+If the bowel moves as often as food is eaten, say 2 to 3 times a day, this can help prevent a build-up of toxic waste products in the bowel.

 Treatment and general recommendations